The `seekrit-run` launcher

 ## In a container

-Keep Node out of your runtime image entirely — fetch the static binary in a
+Keep Node out of your runtime image entirely.
+The simplest way is to copy the

 ```dockerfile